bigfix/developer.bigfix.com/site/reference/types/security-identifier.md

 # rsop user wmi &lt;security identifier&gt; : wmi

-Each user has its own RSoP (Resultant Set of Policy) namespace based on the user&amp;#39;s Security Identifier (SID).
-This inspector returns the namespace specified by the &amp;lt;security identifier&amp;gt;.
+Each user has its own RSoP (Resultant Set of Policy) namespace based on the user&#39;s Security Identifier (SID).
+This inspector returns the namespace specified by the &lt;security identifier&lt;.

 # user of &lt;security identifier&gt; : user